QuentinRa/blog.quentinra.dev/maths/r/syntax/functions.md

 ## Default values

-A lot of the times in R you got functions with a lot of arguments (like 7).
+A lot of times in R, you got functions with a lot of arguments (like 7).
 We are using default values for our arguments using `= value`.

 ```r
 modulo <- function (x, mod=2) {